Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Stuart J. Gordon - Joh.
 Berenberg, Gossler & Co.
 KG (United Kingdom)

 Yeah, good afternoon.
 I was just wondering.
-On the talk of joint ventures, whether you could give us some like-for-like numbers with last year, given the changes that have happened on that front in the first half?
+On the talk of the joint ventures, whether you could give us some like-for-like numbers with last year, given the changes that have happened on that front in the first half?

 And secondly, just to clarify on Europe, you were obviously talking a bit more North American sourced passengers this year, which was helping pricing.
 But you also seemed to suggest that the pricing gap between North American and European sourced passenger was closing.
-Could you confirm that is the case and give some color on sort of what the gap is now?
+Could you confirm that was the case and give some color on sort of what the gap is now?
 Thanks.

 Jason T. Liberty - Royal Caribbean Cruises Ltd.